-The area of study was Chepkorio Zone in Chepkorio Division of Keiyo District.
-The area is productive and supports many farming activities such as food and cash crop farming as well as dairy farming.
+The area of study is Mashuuru Zone ,Mashuuru Division inMashuuru District .The area is productive and supports many farming activities such as food and cash crop farming as well as dairy farming.

 3.3 Target Population

 The target population was all 16 schools in the zone.
 It sought information from the ECD teachers who had been teaching for a long time.